youssefelmougy/TOWER/README.md

 # TOWER v1.0.
 ### What is TOWER?

-TOWER is a currently based, Andorid Application, to facilitate trade of textbooks between Hofstra University students.
+TOWER is an Android Application designed to facilitate the trade of textbooks between Hofstra University students.

 ### Initial Requirements of project
 1. Students should enable students to sell their unwanted textbooks to other students.
 Students will browse